How to Make Cayenne Pepper Powder

 Sow the seeds in light, well-drained soil and keep them in a sunny location.
 They are rather fussy, and prefer a temperature of at least 60°F. The seeds should sprout in about 16-20 days.

-Harden off the seedlings before you transplant them outdoors in the garden or in pots, after the danger of frost has passed.
+Harden off the seedlings before you transplant them outdoors in the garden or in containers, about 2-3 weeks after the danger of frost has passed.

 Cayenne plants need plenty of moisture, but don't overwater.
-Yellowing leaves are a sign of either over- or underwatering.
+Let the soil dry out before watering again.
+Yellowing leaves are a sign of either over- or underwatering (you'll have to figure out which one applies in your situation).

 Harvest cayenne peppers when they are 4-6 inches long, bright red, firm and shiny, after about 70-80 days.